AAMH/PixelRun/README.md

 # PixelRun
-An indie mobile runner game
+An indie mobile runner game developed in Unity engine.

 This folder contains scripts written for the Unity project.